monsterkrampe/crystal/concepts/conditionals/introduction.md

 ## Types with conditionals

-When assigning to different types then will the variable carry both of the types.
+When assigned to different types, the variable will carry both types.
 This is because the compiler doesn't know which branch will be executed.
-This multiple assignment which is also known as a union will be explained in later concepts.
+This multiple assignment, which is also known as a union, will be explained in later concepts.
 This can be seen in the following example:

 ```crystal